 Which metal will you choose for your grill grate?
 It’s a tradeoff.
 But either way, be sure to keep it well maintained, and it will give you years of service.

 Industrial Metal Supply stocks a wide range of metal and metalworking supplies, including cast iron bars and 304 & 316 stainless steel round tube.
-Stop by one of our six locations today.
+Stop by one of our seven locations today.